ZupIT/beagle-docs/content/en/backend/support-libraries/beagle-grpc.md

 ### Step 6: Access your screen service

-- Finally, you can access the Beagle screen payload using the getScreen method from the BeagleScreenService
+- Finally, you can access the Beagle screen payload using the getScreen method from the BeagleScreenService.

 - For this example, you will need a client in order to get your service response.
 We recommend the [BloomRPC](https://github.com/uw-labs/bloomrpc) to simulate a local request on your gRPC API:

 - You will also need to add the lib proto files in the bloomRPC client.
-You can access these files [here](https://github.com/ZupIT/beagle-grpc/tree/master/backend/grpc-lib/src/main/proto)
+You can access these files [in the repository](https://github.com/ZupIT/beagle-grpc/tree/master/backend/grpc-lib/src/main/proto).

 ### **Read more about beagle gRPC**